MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-agent-overview.md

 -	Identify the main keywords that customers use during calls.

--	Identify competitor names that customers mention during calls.
+-	Identify product names that customers mention during calls.

 -	Analyze call transcripts and identify the areas where you need coaching.